Later (talk show): 1988–1994: Bob Costas

-Despite late-night ratings leaders The Tonight Show Starring Johnny Carson and Late Night with David Letterman as its lead-ins, Later with Bob Costas struggled for ratings, rarely clearing 1 million viewers.
-Still, with Ebersol's ever expanding influence within NBC—he was named president of NBC Sports in April 1989 followed by another promotion in July to senior vice president of NBC News in charge of the Today program—both Later and Costas continued receiving ample promotion across the network.
-With his mentor Ebersol now firmly established as one of NBC's top executives, with influence in the network's sports, entertainment, and news divisions, Costas also benefited.
-Adding to his existing duties, he began to substitute host on the highly-rated Today for Bryant Gumbel while, from April 1990, reruns of Later with Bob Costas began airing on NBC's recently-launched cable channel CNBC.
+Despite having late-night ratings leaders The Tonight Show Starring Johnny Carson and Late Night with David Letterman as its lead-ins—thus being a part of a 2.5-hour programming block that was the biggest money-making group of shows in the entire U.S. television—Later with Bob Costas struggled for ratings individually, rarely clearing one million viewers.
+Still, with Ebersol's ever-expanding influence on NBC's decision making—now via a formal return to the network's executive management as he was named president of NBC Sports in April 1989, followed by another promotion in July to senior vice president of NBC News in charge of the Today program—both Later and Costas continued receiving ample support, attention, and cross-promotion within the network.
+With his mentor Ebersol firmly established as one of NBC's top executives, wielding influence in the network's sports, entertainment, and news divisions, Costas also benefited.
+Adding to his existing duties, he began to substitute host for Bryant Gumbel on the highly-rated Today while, from April 1990, reruns of Later with Bob Costas began airing on NBC's recently-launched cable channel CNBC.

-Costas's duties with NBC Sports would expand from 1990.
-With NBC paying US$600 million for the four-year NBA U.S. network television broadcasting rights, from the 1990-91 season, Costas was announced in May 1990 as one of the network's two primary announcers on the upcoming NBA telecasts starting in November 1990.
-Initially splitting the play-by-play and host assignments during the regular season and playoffs with Marv Albert, Costas eventually convinced NBC Sports president Dick Ebersol to leave the play-by-play duties exclusively to Albert and use Costas solely as the NBA Showtime pregame program studio host (as well as sideline desk host on location during playoffs).
+Costas's duties with NBC Sports would expand in 1990.
+With NBC paying US$600 million over a four-year contract for the American network television broadcast rights to the NBA, beginning with the 1990-91 season, Costas was announced in May 1990 as one of the network's two primary announcers for the upcoming NBA telecasts starting in November 1990.
+Initially splitting the play-by-play and host assignments during the regular season and playoffs with Marv Albert, Costas eventually convinced NBC Sports president Dick Ebersol to leave the play-by-play duties exclusively to Albert and use Costas solely as the studio host for the NBA Showtime pre-game show (as well as sideline desk host on location during the playoffs).